 PROFILE: The Abney Foundation is located in Anderson, South Carolina, and was established in 1957.
+It seeks “to make grants for innovative and creative projects, and to programs which are responsive to changing community needs in the areas of education, health, social service and cultural affairs.”
 Susie Mathews Abney was the founder and the widow of John Pope Abney, who founded Abney Mills in Greenwood, South Carolina.
 Susie passed away in 1969 and left a sizable portion of her estate to the foundation.
 A private foundation, it funds innovative and creative projects as well as community needs related to education, health, cultural affairs, and social services.

-A majority of grantmaking is focused on higher education—about 75 to 80 percent of grants go towards this purpose.
+A majority of grantmaking is focused on higher education—about 75 to 80 percent of grantssupport this purpose.
 Remaining funds go to local organizations in the Anderson area.
 The foundation has awarded over $58.5 million to a variety of organizations since its founding.

 The Abney Foundation accepts letters of intent prior to full proposals.
 A list of required materials is posted on the funder’s website.
 As a rule, this foundation does not fund general operating expenses.
 Only groups serving residents of South Carolina are eligible.
 Grants are usually made once per year, with a full proposal deadline of November 15.
 The foundation prefers submission of documents via mail.
-Only one copy of the proposal is needed, and you’ll receive an email or postcard acknowledgment within a month.
-Grantseekers should know by the third week in December whether their full proposals are approved.
+Only one copy of the proposal is needed, and grant seekers will receive an email or postcard acknowledgment within a month.
+Grant seekers should know by the third week in December whether their full proposals are approved.

 In higher education, Abney has scholarship endowments at 14 colleges and universities in South Carolina.
-At the time of this writing, over $32,169,000 had been awarded to 14,675 Abney Scholars, including over 500 students for the last academic year.
-The combined endowment balances have exceeded $41,581,790.
+Over $32,169,000 had been awarded to 14,675 Abney Scholars, including over 500 students for the last academic year.
+The combined endowment balances exceed $41,581,790.
 Schools with Abney Foundation scholarship programs include Anderson University, Lander University, Presbyterian College, Claflin University, and Tri-County Technical College.

 There is a small staff at Abney.
 David C. King is executive director.
 Carl T. Edwards is executive director emeritus, and Bonnie Nash is the administrative assistant.
 There are six trustees on the board of directors.